-From the 22nd-24th September 2017, the Vienna Humanities Festival will return for a weekend of discussion and debate around the theme of revolution.
+From the 22nd-24th September 2017, the Vienna Humanities Festival returned for a weekend of discussion and debate around the theme of revolution.

-Now in its second year, the Vienna Humanities Festival will again bring together leading lights from the fields of academia, art and culture for an exchange of thoughts which will be as inspiring as it will be focused.
+In its second year, the Vienna Humanities Festival again brought together leading lights from the fields of academia, art and culture, attracting 3,600 visitors over the course of three days with a varied and inspiring programme.